magomimmo/modern-cljs/doc/tutorial-08.md

 ```

 `compile-dir` accepts as arguments a source directory and a map of
-compilation.
+compilation options.
 It next calls `compile-root`, defined in the
 `compiler.clj`, by passing it the received source directory and the
 output directory extracted from the received option maps (defaulted to
 "out" directory).